List of EastEnders characters introduced in 2022: Charlie Mitchell

+It has been revealed that he met Lynne in 1979 and married her in 1982 when he had Jamie with her before she died four years later.
+Charlie died from a heart condition in 1998, leaving Billy as Jamie's legal guardian, shortly before Billy's arrival in Walford.
+However, due to Billy's abuse towards Jamie, Charlie's cousin Phil Mitchell (Steve McFadden) becomes Jamie's guardian as he is his godfather.
+Jamie was killed on Christmas Day 2002, when he was accidentally run over by Martin Fowler (James Alexandrou).
+Charlie also died not knowing that his father Stevie Mitchell (Alan Ford) is still alive, or that he has a half-brother, Teddy Mitchell (Roland Manookian).

 Nish Panesar

 Nish Panesar, played by Navin Chowdhry, is the estranged husband of Suki Panesar (Balvinder Sopal) and the father of Kheerat (Jaz Deol), Jags (Amar Adatia), Vinny (Shiv Jalota) and Ash (Gurlaine Kaur Garcha).
 Chowdhry's casting as Nish was announced on 28 August 2022 and it was confirmed that he had already begun filming at the time.
 He arrives in Walford following a 20-year stretch in prison for murder.
 Prior to their time on EastEnders, Nish mentally abused and controlled Suki throughout their marriage.
 Nish arrives determined to repair his family relationships, including his marriage to Suki.
 Nish was described as a charming and charasmatic character, but they confirmed that viewers would quickly notice that he is "ice-cold, manipulative and driven by a need for power and respect".

 On his casting, Chowdhry said that since he had never worked on a soap prior to EastEnders, the experience was all new for him.
 However, he loved the storylines given to him upon his debut.
 He particularly vented an interest in his onscreen family and liked that "there's so much happening at all times" in the Panesar unit.
 He found Nish to be an interesting and unconventional character, which he said would bring drama and mayhem".
 He opined that under his bad persona, there is a good man, but confirmed that Nish would cause "turmoil" for the Panesars.
 Executive producer Chris Clenshaw echoed Chowdhry's excitement the character, since Nish had been referenced numerous times prior to his arrival on the series.
 Clenshaw continued: "The spectre of Nish Panesar is finally here, and it's been a pleasure welcoming Navin to the cast, and take to the role so effortlessly.
 He brings something to the character that none of us could've predicted – his dynamic on and off-screen, and we're excited to see where his character develops as the story grows."